 The goal of the TB Program is to eliminate tuberculosis as a public health problem.
 The elimination of TB can only be accomplished by aggressively using TB drugs to treat active cases and preventively to treat infected individuals before active disease can develop.
 Interrupting or preventing transmission of the tubercle bacilli will eventually eliminate death, disability, illness, emotional trauma, family disruption and social stigma caused by TB.
-State and local program objectives are that by June 30, 2020:
+State and local program objectives are that by June 30, 2021:

-- 85% of cases with initial positive sputum cultures will have documentation of culture status every 2 weeks until microbiologic conversion to negative is achieved. - 73% of cases with positive sputum culture results will have documented conversion to sputum culture-negative within 60 days entered into the North Carolina Electronic Disease Surveillance System (NC EDSS). - 96% of cases with positive AFB sputum-smear results will have treatment initiated within 7 days of specimen collection and that information will be entered into NC EDSS. - 96% of patients who are suspected of having TB will be started on the recommended initial 4-drug regimen and that information will be entered into NC EDSS. - 100% of cases will receive directly observed therapy (DOT) in accordance with North Carolina TB Control policy and state law for the duration of treatment in North Carolina and that information will be recorded in NC EDSS. - 99% of patients with newly diagnosed TB and for whom 12 months or less of therapy is indicated will complete treatment within 12 months and that information will be entered into NC EDSS. - 100% of all TB patients with positive AFB sputum-smears will have contacts identified and entered into NC EDSS. - 100% of all TB patients with positive AFB sputum-smear results will have contacts identified and entered into NC EDSS. - 94% of contacts to sputum AFB smear-positive TB patients will be fully evaluated and that information will be entered into NC EDSS.
+- 85% of cases with initial positive sputum cultures will have documentation of culture status every 2 weeks until microbiologic conversion to negative is achieved. - 99% of TB cases with a pleural or respiratory site of disease and who are 12 years or older will have a sputum-culture result reported. - 73% of cases with positive sputum culture results will have documented conversion to sputum culture-negative within 60 days entered into the North Carolina Electronic Disease Surveillance System (NC EDSS). - 96% of cases with positive AFB sputum-smear results will have treatment initiated within 7 days of specimen collection and that information will be entered into NC EDSS. - 96% of patients who are suspected of having TB will be started on the recommended initial 4-drug regimen and that information will be entered into NC EDSS. - 100% of cases will receive directly observed therapy (DOT) in accordance with North Carolina TB Control policy and state law for the duration of treatment in North Carolina and that information will be recorded in NC EDSS. - 99% of patients with newly diagnosed TB and for whom 12 months or less of therapy is indicated will complete treatment within 12 months and that information will be entered into NC EDSS. - 100% of suspect TB cases will be reported in NC EDSS to the regional TB Nurse Consultant within 7 days of notification. - 85% of all surveillance reports (Report of Verified Case of Tuberculosis [RVCT] plus the Follow Up #1 Report) on both laboratory and clinically confirmed cases will be forwarded in NC EDSS to the nurse consultant within 12 weeks of starting treatment. - 95% of all RVCT Follow Up #2 Reports will be reported electronically through NC EDSS to the nurse consultant within 4 weeks of treatment completion. - 100% of TB case medical records will, at a minimum, contain the following: - signed and dated physician orders for the treatment of disease that are consistent with the TB Control Manual policies and procedures; - monthly documentation of the PHN's assessment for possible medication side effects; - completed TB Epidemiologic Record;